Explosive crews bring down 14-story airport hotel tower in spectacular fashion - NewsBreak

 Hartsfield-Jackson officials purchased the property and several surrounding properties just outside the fence around the airport for what many believe could be an eventual sixth runway at the world’s “busiest airport”.

-The hotel property was part of a 19 acre property purchase made by the airport in 2017.
-It includes the attached Convention Center which will be torn down by more traditional means this fall.

-“We expect to spend roughly 9 million dollars in the demolition,” Behodari said.
-“And then we will be hauling off materials and preparing the site for future development.”
+It took 1300 pounds of dynamite with 700 holes drilled along with some 10,000 feet of detonation cord to bring down the tower with the push of a button.

-The airport says there are no specific plans yet for the site, the short term plan is for the property to be covered with soil and grass.
+The surrounding conference building and parking deck will be taken down by more conventional means over the next few months and the short term plan is for the property to be covered with soil and grass.

 [SIGN UP: WSB-TV Daily Headlines Newsletter]